 Apply regional rules to regulate the taking, use, damming or diversion of water in accordance with the policies in this chapter.
-This includes the use of permitted activity rules to enable the taking, use, damming or diversion of water where the activity will not give rise to adverse effects on freshwater values supported by the waterbody.
+This includes the use of permitted activity rules to enable the taking, use, damming or diversion of water where the activity will not give rise to adverse effects on natural and human use values supported by the waterbody.